jacblo/yuda_assembly/cli/README.md

-This is a cli to communicate with the program. for documentation use the 'docs' command from the client.
+This is a cli to communicate with the hardware or simulation of the yuda-assembly processor. for documentation use the 'docs' command from the client.

 # Usage